Neosofia/corporate/website/blog/1000_system_backup_and_recovery.md

 Our procedures need to cover backup and restoration of the following data used to:
 * translate our host name to an IP address (Cloudflare)
-* protect our internal web services with firewall rules and routing (ISP router today and Unifi in the future)
+* protect our internal web services with firewall rules and routing (ISP router today and UniFi in the future)

 By walking through the process diagrams used to provide web services, it helps identify the data we need to protect and better define the procedures that will minimize business downtime and/or data loss.
 We highlight these procedures in the [networking procedures](/website/procedures/IT-245-System%20Backup%20and%20Recovery.md#networking-procedures) section in the backup and recovery SOP.

 ### Email, Chat, and Document Storage

 Neosofia has elected to use [Proton](https://proton.me/) and [Zoom](https://www.zoom.com/) for business communication services.
 Each of these organizations have been validated (via a vendor qualification process that is TBD) to ensure email, chat, phone, and document storage systems are protected against loss.
-Nesofia also has a 30-day retention policy for these systems so that these mediums are not treated as a long term storage solution.
+Neosofia also has a 30-day retention policy for these systems so that these mediums are not treated as a long term storage solution.
 This policy is a forcing function to ensure approved long term storage mediums that fall under the backup and recovery SOPs are used.

 Given the 30-day retention policy and as these vendors have been qualified, Neosofia will not develop system backup and recovery procedures for these services.